pivotal/docs-tap/vs-extension/getting-started.hbs.md

 For example, `MyApp\Catalog\catalog-info.yaml`.

-`catalog-info.yaml` enables the workloads created with Tanzu Developer Tools for Visual Studio to appear in Tanzu Application Platform GUI.
+`catalog-info.yaml` enables the workloads created with Tanzu Developer Tools for Visual Studio to appear in Tanzu Developer Portal.
-For more information, see [Overview of Tanzu Application Platform GUI](../tap-gui/about.hbs.md).
+For more information, see [Overview of Tanzu Developer Portal](../tap-gui/about.hbs.md).

 To create a `catalog-info.yaml` file by using Visual Studio: